Squid Game characters drawn from director's life

 At first, "watching films was something I did to kill time", he said, but after he borrowed his mother's video camera, "I discovered the joy of filming something and screening it for other people, and it changed my life".

-His first feature-length film, My Father (2007) was based on the true story of Aaron Bates, a South Korean adoptee whose search for his biological father finally led him to a death row inmate.
+His first feature-length film, My Father (2007), was based on the true story of Aaron Bates, a South Korean adoptee whose search for his biological father finally led him to an inmate on death row.

 In 2011, his crime drama Silenced - inspired by a real-life sex abuse case involving children with disabilities - was a commercial hit, as was his 2014 comedy Miss Granny, partly inspired by his single mother.